2026 NFL conference championship game picks, AI-generated score predictions for AFC, NFC title games

 SportsLine AI evaluated the 2026 NFL championship game odds and revealed its NFL score predictions and best NFL picks

-The AFC title game over/under is 42.5, while the NFC title game total is 46.5.
+The AFC title game over/under is 43, with temps in the teens and snow expected in Denver, while the NFC title game total is 46.
 Before making any 2026 NFL championship game picks or NFL score predictions, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each game.
 The AI predictions are determined by statistically learning from each team's historical data and then quantitatively evaluating the strength of the opponent's defense by assigning a numeric value out of 100 called a matchup score.
 It continuously refreshes on the most recent available data and can help you spot the biggest discrepancies in the lines.
 SportsLine's AI PickBot has hit more than 2,000 4.5- and 5-star prop picks since the start of the 2023 season.